Kornflex28/discord-bot/README.md

 >Dédé has curently **45** commands available and a server XP ranking system.<br>
 >Dédé has executed **4427** commands for now.
 >
-> *This was last dynamically generated on Thursday, January 13, 3:54 AM GMT+1.*
+> *This was last dynamically generated on Sunday, January 16, 3:55 AM GMT+1.*

 ## Command examples
 ### !poem